 Annual Course Schedule

 The Graduate Centre for Academic Communication (GCAC) offers a wide range of free non-credit courses throughout the academic year.
-Most of our courses have 12 hours of class contact time (two hours a week for six weeks), plus office hours and/or tutorials.
+Most of our courses have ten to twelve hours of class contact time (two hours a week for five to six weeks), plus office hours and/or tutorials.
 GCAC offers five course sessions during the academic year, and each has its own registration date.
 In addition to classroom instruction, students receive individualized feedback on their written or oral work.

 Some of our courses are discipline-specific, while others target the different needs of native and non-native speakers of English.
 Our short courses build upon one another; this modular design enables students to create a program of study that will address their individual needs.